aica-technology/api/docs/docs/getting-started/04-examples/01-timer-example.md

 ![timer example (animated)](./assets/timer-example.gif)

-Use the Pause and Play trigger buttons to deactivate and activate the `timer_2` while it is loaded.
+Use the Pause and Start trigger buttons to deactivate and activate the `timer_2` while it is loaded.
 Verify that once paused, the elapsed time does not count towards the component timing out and it only times out once it has been in the active state for a total of 4 seconds.